 The EFL minor is taken by students for whom English is a foreign language in their home country (such as China or Japan).
 The EFL minor consists of modules which have a dual function: each module provides its own English language studies focus (e.g. Interpersonal Communication or English in Society) as well as providing English language improvement opportunities both for general and academic purposes.

-All Buckingham LLB programmes (whether single honours or combined honours) lead to an English ‘qualifying law degree’ – recognised by the Solicitors Regulation Authority (formerly the Law Society) and The Bar Council as qualifying its holder to be exempt from the academic stage of training for entry into the legal profession.
+With an English ‘qualifying law degree’ from Buckingham you will be recognised by the Solicitors Regulation Authority (formerly the Law Society) and the Bar Standards Board as qualified to be exempt from the academic stage of training for entry into the legal profession.
+Every LLB programme at Buckingham (whether single honours or combined honours) provides our graduates with this qualification.
 Some countries have additional requirements and if you are an overseas student you should confirm exactly what subjects you must take in order to qualify for your jurisdiction, we can usually accommodate these requirements.

 As a result of studying for the Buckingham LLB you will become proficient in written and oral presentation, perfect your research techniques and learn to solve problems in a logical and structured way.